 MediCollector does stream live data out to 3rd party applications.
 But even though Labchart has a bunch of "device enablers" and other add-ons, I don't know of any way to get LabChart to unpack and receive that data in real-time.
 So your best bet is to use MediCollector for recording, and then export to EDF for use in LabChart.

-The MediCollector software application was built because the interfaces to medical devices are waaaaay to complex.
+The MediCollector software applications were built because the interfaces to medical devices are waaaaay to complex.
 We want to make it easy for you to access the data that is generated in these devices.
 And now we have a new way to make this data available to you!

 Our customers can now stream live data out to third party applications in real-time.
 This is done by outputting the data to a TCP/IP port using a very simple protocol.
 This allows customers to receive and process data or execute algorithms in real-time in external applications like Matlab or C++.

 For more information, please read our application note on streaming live data from medical devices.
-This streaming functionality is already available in the latest version of MediCollector.
-And we even provide you with a very simple Matlab script that shows you how to access the data stream.
+This streaming functionality is already available in the latest version of MediCollector BEDSIDE and MediCollector SERVICE.
+And we even provide you with very simple examples that shows you how to access the data stream using Matlab or LabVIEW.

 And as always, please don't hesitate to contact us.
 We are experts in data acquisition and can help you.